Kuna Library Outreach Program

 A Book and A Bite

-Sponsored by the Treasure Valley Education Partnership (TVEP), and thanks to the great efforts of many community partners and volunteers, A Book and a Bite Program is one of the summer highlights in Kuna.
+Sponsored by RISE: Treasure Valley’s Education Partnership, and thanks to the great efforts of many community partners and volunteers, A Book and a Bite Program is one of the summer highlights in Kuna.
 Located at Reed Elementary during the summer, the event offers students and families access to literacy activities, free lunch, and so much more.
 Thanks in part to generous grants from Summer STEM at your Library!, and the Idaho Commission for Libraries, Kuna Library is able to have a weekly booth at this event, working together with other partner booths, offering fun and educational activities and prizes for students to enjoy and take home with them.
 It’s a great opportunity to get out and about during the summer, and keep kids engaged in reading and learning in an exciting and engaging way.